 Jesse Blackadder shared the experiences of her Antarctic trip through social media, magazine articles, as a subject for her academic project, presentations and lectures.
 These included a talk at the State Library of New South Wales (January 24, 2012).
 Her article Heroines on the Ice about female experiences of Antarctica was published in Australian Geographic in March 2013.
 Jesse’s essay The first woman and the last dog in Antarctica won the 2012 Guy Morrison Prize for Literary Journalism.

-Inspired by a dognapping incident on her field trip, Jesse wrote ‘Stay’ — a novel for 9–12 year olds about Antarctic canine legend, published by HarperCollins.
+Inspired by a dognapping incident on her field trip, Jesse wrote Stay — a novel for 9 to 12 year-olds about an Antarctic canine legend, published by HarperCollins.